JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-plugin-releases.md

 helps you develop cross-platform applications for Android, iOS, desktop, and web.
 Make sure that you have the latest version of the plugin to work with Kotlin Multiplatform projects.

+> The IDE plugin is currently available only for macOS, with support for Windows and Linux on the way.
+>
+{style="note"}

-It is compatible both with IntelliJ IDEA (starting with version 2025.1.1.1) and Android Studio (starting with Narwhal 2025.1.1 Canary 10).
+The plugin is compatible both with IntelliJ IDEA (starting with version 2025.1.1.1) and Android Studio (starting with Narwhal 2025.1.1 Canary 10).

 > For the information on the Kotlin Multiplatform Gradle plugin, see its [DSL reference](multiplatform-dsl-reference.md)